kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 -->

 New integration tests will verify:
-- New API fields in Pod and Workload are persisted or rejected correctly depending on the value of the `WorkloadPodGroupResourceClaimTemplate` feature gate.
+- New API fields in Pod and PodGroup are persisted or rejected correctly depending on the value of the `WorkloadPodGroupResourceClaimTemplate` feature gate.
 - ResourceClaimTemplates specified for PodGroups result in the correct